erinvdoyle/equisync/README.md

 6. Most Importantly, Prioritize Horse Welfare and Performance

 ### Scope
-EquiSync is a horse stable management system designed to streamline communication and daily operations for barn managers, staff, riders, and horse owners.
+EquiSync is a horse stable management system designed to simplify communication and daily operations for barn managers, staff, riders, and horse owners.
 This application integrates key functionalities like scheduling, horse profile management, feeding guidelines, and a community page for announcements, events, and sales.

 The scope of this project includes: